 - Applications to the SRA on changes to their structure

-However, more importantly, and as has been proven during the Covid-19 pandemic, they should also be used as a vital management tool for cash flow planning.
+However, more importantly, and as was proven during the pandemic, they should also be used as a vital management tool for cash flow planning.

 Any law firm, regardless of size, should be forecasting on two bases: